chriskrycho/v5.chriskrycho.com/site/journal/2024/Observation on Constructor Syntax.md

 subtitle: >
     From debating whether to implement them in my little programming language.
 date: 2024-07-02T21:12:00-0600
+updated: 2024-07-03T07:13:00-0600
+updates:
+    - at: 2024-07-03T07:13:00-0600
+      changes: >
+        Corrected the code sample for `static fn new`, and added a note on control flow and initialization.

 tags:
     - programming languages
     - Rust
     - Swift
     - software development

+thanks: >
+    [Dan Freeman](https://dfreeman.io) very gently and kindly pointed out that I had missed some important bits in my write-up on the `static fn` alternative *and* on control flow analysis for initialization.

 ---